-Feedback or comments on any aspects of the competition should be emailed to Chairman@thames-rrc.org or alternatively, they can be communicated directly with one of the Competition Officials list in 2.1 who will note any points to raise at the Wash Up meeting.
+a.
+Feedback or comments on any aspects of the competition will be collected via a post-event survey, or alternatively, they can be communicated directly with one of the Event Officials list in 2.1 who will note any points to raise at the Wash Up meeting.

+b.
 A Wash Up meeting will be held after the competition to review the running of the competition and any lessons learned that can be used to improve the safe and fair running of the competition in the future.

-4. Documentation
+2.3 Documentation